Fake news: China

 Fake news during the 2016 U.S. election spread to China.
 Articles popularized within the United States were translated into Chinese and spread within China.
 The government of China used the growing problem of fake news as a rationale for increasing Internet censorship in China in November 2016.
-China then published an editorial in its Communist Party newspaper The Global Times called: "Western media's crusade against Facebook", and criticized "unpredictable" political problems posed by freedoms enjoyed by users of Twitter, Google, and Facebook.
+China then published an editorial in its Communist Party newspaper The Global Times called "Western media's crusade against Facebook", and criticized "unpredictable" political problems posed by freedoms enjoyed by users of Twitter, Google, and Facebook.
 China government leaders meeting in Wuzhen at the third World Internet Conference in November 2016 said fake news in the U.S. election justified adding more curbs to free and open use of the Internet.
 China Deputy Minister Ren Xianliang, official at the Cyberspace Administration of China, said increasing online participation led to "harmful information" and fraud.
 Kam Chow Wong, a former Hong Kong law enforcement official and criminal justice professor at Xavier University, praised attempts in the U.S. to patrol social media.
 The Wall Street Journal noted China's themes of Internet censorship became more relevant at the World Internet Conference due to the outgrowth of fake news.

 The issue of fake news in the 2016 United States election gave the Chinese Government a reason to further criticize Western democracy and press freedom.
-The Chinese government accused Western media organisations of bias, in a move apparently inspired by President Trump.
+The Chinese government accused Western media organisations of bias, in a move apparently inspired by Trump.

 In March 2017, the People's Daily, a newspaper run by the ruling Chinese Communist Party, denounced news coverage of the torture of Chinese lawyer and human rights advocate Xie Yang, claiming it to be fake news.
 The newspaper published a Twitter post declaring that "Foreign media reports that police tortured a detained lawyer is FAKE NEWS, fabricated to tarnish China's image".
 The state-owned Xinhua News Agency claimed that "the stories were essentially fake news".
 The Chinese government often accused Western news organizations of being biased and dishonest.

 The Chinese government also claimed that there were people who posed as journalists who spread negative information on social media in order to extort payment from their victims to stop doing so.
 David Bandurski of University of Hong Kong's China Media Project said that this issue continued to worsen.